 HTML and JavaScript Minification

-Modern websites benefit from minification—removing unnecessary whitespace, comments, and formatting from HTML and JavaScript to reduce file sizes and improve load times.
-But most minification tools require heavyweight dependencies and can be fragile, breaking code if not configured carefully.
+Modern websites benefit from minification: removing unnecessary whitespace, comments, and formatting from HTML and JavaScript to reduce file sizes and improve load times.
+Most minification tools, however, require heavyweight dependencies and can break code if misconfigured.

 Narrative includes a custom-built minifier that's lightweight, dependency-free, and designed specifically for the HTML it generates.
 The minifier:

-• Protects critical content by preserving whitespace in <pre>, <textarea>, and <style> tags
+- Protects critical content by preserving whitespace in

-What makes this especially elegant is the dual deployment approach.
-By default, minification happens at deployment time when uploading to S3—this means you develop and debug with readable, formatted HTML, then automatically optimize for production.
-But you can also test minified builds locally using the --minify flag, ensuring everything works correctly before deployment.
+The dual deployment approach adds further value.
+By default, minification happens at deployment time when uploading to S3.
+You develop and debug with readable, formatted HTML, then automatically optimize for production.
+You can also test minified builds locally using the --minify flag, ensuring everything works correctly before deployment.

-The minifier was built collaboratively with Claude Code, and it handles edge cases that would have taken weeks to debug manually—like distinguishing between // in comments versus // in URL strings, or properly preserving JavaScript regex literals while removing comment blocks.
-It's the kind of seemingly-simple-but-actually-complex feature that AI-assisted development makes practical.
+I built the minifier collaboratively with Claude Code, and it handles edge cases that would have taken weeks to debug manually: distinguishing between // in comments versus // in URL strings, or preserving JavaScript regex literals while removing comment blocks.
+This kind of seemingly-simple-but-actually-complex feature is where AI-assisted development delivers the most value.

 Tag and Topic Organization